vinco/frontendvo-blog/app/_posts/2015-09-07-create-your-first-emberjs-app.md

 author: carolfc
 ---

-The world of **JavaScript** frameworks in increasingly crowded is among the most prominent with **Angularjs and BackboneJS**, we find **EmberJS.** This could be considered a powerful intermediary between its competitors, it serves to both major projects and those who do not need too many features.
-In this article we will learn how to install and create our first application, EmberJS.
+The JavaScript frameworks world is getting more and more crowded.
+Together with such famous frameworks as angularJS and backboneJS, we find emberJS.
+The main advantage of EmberJS against its competitors is that it can be used for both, major and minor projects.
+In this article we will learn how to install and create our first application thanks to emberJS.

 ## Installation

-Installation is very simple, we'll just have installed on your computer: nodejs and **NPM** system packages (Who does not already have it?), we also need have git installed.
+The installation is very easy.
+Previously, we should have installed git and nodeJS and its package manager npm (Who hasn't done it yet?).

-To verify that we have installed and which version nodejs have write in a console:
+To check if we have already installed nodeJS or not or its version, we must write to the console:

     `node --version`

-With this you can start installing **emberJS** and its dependencies, using the packaging system of nodejs (NPM):
+After this, we can install emberJS and its dependencies, using the nodeJS package manager: npm.

     `npm install -g ember-cli`

-If we're on Linux or Mac, you should do so as root, if we are in Windows as administrator.
+Linux and Mac users must be logged in as the root user, Windows users as the administrator.

-We will also install **PhanthomJS** to perform and run our **test**.
+We will also install phantomJS to perform and run our tests.

     `npm install -g phanthomjs2`

-This is all !! we have emberjs!!.

- Check our version:
+That is all!
+EmberJS is already installed in our computer.
+Let's check:

     `ember -v`

 ## Creating my first app

-**Ember** has its own **generator** for most everyday tasks we have to perform when we're developing an app with it.
-We started using this generator to create the basic structure of our application:
+EmberJS has its own generator for most everyday tasks we have to perform when we are developing an app with it.
+We should use this generator to create the basic structure of our application:

     `ember new name-my-vinco-app`

-This creates a folder with the name that you have given to your application, in this case name-my-vinco-app.
-Now if we go into our folder and we started our server, we see our first application running!!.
+So, a new folder will be created with the name we provided to our application; in this case: name-my-vinco-app.
+After this, if we go into our folder and we run our server, we will see our first application running!.

     `cd name-my-vinco-app`
     `ember server`

-If all goes well, we will see our first application running on [http://localhost:4200](http://localhost:4200) .
-This will be our address local testing and development.
+If all goes well, our local testing and development address will be [http://localhost:4200](http://localhost:4200).

-As our future intention is to have our application in a production server, when we finish working with her and want to move it, we will compile our environment:
+As our future intention is to have our application in a production server, we will need to compile our environment when we finish working with it and want to move it:

     `ember build --environment=production`

-This will create a folder on us dist / directory with everything you need to run in a production environment.
+This will generate a folder on our dist/directory with everything we need to run in a production environment.

-With this we would have the basics to start our journey with ember!
+With this we will have the basics to start our journey with emberJS!

 ## Basic concepts

-Emberjs is not a MVC framework * anyone as components have also apart from models, views (templates), controllers and routes.
+EmberJS is not a MVC* framework like anything else, since it has models, views (templates), controllers and routes, apart from components.

 ##### **MODEL, VIEW, CONTROLLER**

-Emberjs automatically creates us once our application we created our first model and the view or controller.
-We all prepared to work anyway if we need anything extra, we can also create it manually or through ember generator.
+EmberJS creates the first model, view and controller in our application automatically.
+However, we can create our MVC manually or through ember generator as well.

-In this case almost everything works like any framework, in the view we can call the instances we created on the controller, always with {{ }}, and use our models in our controller.
+In this case, almost everything works like in any other framework: in the view we can call the instances we have generated on the controller, always with {{ }}, and use our models in our controller.

 ##### **COMPONENTS**

-The components are small pieces of code that can include tags in the  views.
-We can create them through a certain logic in controller or enter them.
+Components are small code pieces that we can include as tags in a view.
+We can create them adding certain logic through our controller or the component itself.

-And you, you have not already created your first application with emberjs? what are you waiting for?!!
+And you, you not created your first application with emberjs yet? what are you waiting for?!!